nafplann/SayaLens/README.md

 - Use shadcn/ui components when possible
 - Add unit tests for new features
 - Update documentation for user-facing changes
-- Test on multiple macOS versions when possible
+- Test on multiple platforms (macOS and Windows) when possible

 ## 📄 License